sean1832/GPT-Brain/README.md

 - [ ] Tooltips for parameters.
 - [ ] Chinese support.
 - [ ] Provide detail documentation for users.
+- [ ] Automatic update for new version.
 - [ ] Release for windows.

 ## Install